i-love-flamingo/flamingo-commerce/cart/Readme.md

 And 19% vat:

 There are two ways of Taxcalculations.
-* vertikal: the final tax is calculated from the sum of all rounded item taxes:
+* vertical: the final tax is calculated from the sum of all rounded item taxes:
     * item1 +19% gross price rounded: 17,50 (tax 2,79)
     * item2 +19% gross price rounded: 12,11 (tax 1,93)
     * = GrantTotal= 29,61 / =totalTax: 4,72